• IRIS Center

 Click here for feedback

 Though the lesson in the Challenge is a cognitively demanding one—that is, the teacher introduces difficult content requiring higher-order thinking skills—her students are forced to rely on language to understand their teacher and what she expects them to do.
 Note that few meaningful clues are given.
 The teacher refers to a small poster on the chalkboard and to the household items she will use in her demonstration, but the lesson lacks significant contextual clues and is therefore presented in a contextually reduced way.
-Because the ELL students have to rely on language alone, the lesson is more challenging for them than their peers.
+Because the EL students have to rely on language alone, the lesson is more challenging for them than their peers.
 It is likely that they do not fully comprehend the lesson and will be unable to participate fully in future discussions pertaining to it.
-By contrast, if the teacher were to present the lesson by providing additional supports (e.g., demonstration, graphics, cue cards), she would help her ELL students better understand the content they are required to learn.
+By contrast, if the teacher were to present the lesson by providing additional supports (e.g., demonstration, graphics, cue cards), she would help her EL students better understand the content they are required to learn.

 Print Friendly, PDF & Email